Vollinger0/esm/readme.md

 You'll want to [read this](readme_backups.md).

-## install ESM, the game, everything
+## How to install ESM, the game, everything

 Please follow this [path](readme_install.md).